Cathedral Church of St. James (Toronto): History

 It was not until 1873–1874 that the tower and spire, the transepts, and the pinnacles and finials were completed by architect Henry Langley.
 The spire was the tallest structure in Canada upon completion and would remain so for another 25 years until the construction of Toronto's Old City Hall.
 The tower's clock was installed one year later.

 In 1889, side galleries and aisles were removed, and the choir stalls and organ console were installed in the chancel.
+Albert Ham served as organist and choirmaster at the church from 1897 to 1933.
 In 1936, St. George's Chapel was dedicated, and the organ was overhauled by Casavant Frères.

 Major renovations were completed in 1982.
 The parish celebrated its bicentenary in 1997, when the peal of 12 change ringing bells was installed as the largest peal in North America.
 They are one of only nine peals of 12 bells outside the British Isles, and one of only two in North America, the other being located at Trinity Church in New York City.

 To raise money to help pay for the rising costs of maintaining the cathedral, part of the grounds were planned to be sold to a condominium developer.
 Part of the land was to have been part of the original cemetery, and the developers planned to move the graves in order to clear the land.
 A public outcry ensued, and a deal was made to sell off a parking lot to the northwest of the cathedral for the SP!RE condominium development.